Ahaque-AI/EpidemIQ/README.md

-# Kermit
+# EpidemIQ

-Kermit is an AI-powered project that integrates advanced data analysis, simulation, and web application components to provide insightful reports and interactive features.
+EpidemIQ is an AI-powered project that integrates advanced data analysis, simulation, and web application components to provide insightful reports and interactive features.
 It leverages machine learning and graph-based retrieval augmented generation (RAG) techniques to analyze datasets and generate detailed simulation reports on various health-related scenarios.

 ## Table of Contents